zulip/zulip/docs/new-feature-tutorial.md

 ./manage.py migrate
 ```

-**Test your changes:** Once you've run the migration, restart memcached
+**Test your changes:** Once you've run the migration, flush memcached
-on your development server (`/etc/init.d/memcached restart`) and then
+on your development server (`./scripts/setup/flush-memcached`) and then
 [restart the development server](
 http://zulip.readthedocs.io/en/latest/dev-remote.html?highlight=tools%2Frun-dev.py#running-the-development-server)
 to avoid interacting with cached objects.